remidinishanth/awesome-charlie-munger/index.md

 Resources are collected from various online sources.
 See the [Credits](credits.html) section for references.

 <div class="source-note">
-📝 <strong>Single Source of Truth:</strong> All content is maintained in <a href="https://github.com/remidinishanth/awesome-charlie-munger/blob/main/README.md">README.md</a> and automatically presented here for better readability and navigation.
+📝 <strong>Content Source:</strong> All comprehensive content is maintained in <a href="https://github.com/remidinishanth/awesome-charlie-munger/blob/main/README.md">README.md</a>.
+This website provides enhanced browsing and highlights key resources.
 </div>

 ## Quick Navigation